-Field name Required action Special notes Constraints In Constraints , select one of these options: • Only use connection process (es): Specify a limit for the number of harvest connections to this volume.
+Field name Required action Special notes Harvest To enable harvesting, select Harvest all document versions.
+Initial directory In the Initial directory text box, enter the name of the initial directory from which the harvest must begin.
+With this feature, you can select a volume further down the directory tree rather than selecting an entire volume.
+Index options Select either or both of the Index options check boxes.
+Include system metadata for data objects within containers.
+Include content tagging and full-text index.
+These options are selected by default.
+Validation To validate volume accessibility, select Validation.
+When selected (the default state), IBM StoredIQ Platform tests to see whether the volume can be accessed.
+Include directories In Include directories , specify a regular expression for included directories for each harvest (if it was specified).
+These directories are defined as sets of "first node" directories, relative to the specified (or implied) starting directory, that is considered part of the logical volume.
+Constraints In Constraints, select one of these options: • Only use connection process (es): Specify a limit for the number of harvest connections to this volume.
 If the server is also being accessed for attribute and full-text searches, you might want to regulate the load on the server by limiting the harvester processes.
 The maximum number of harvest processes is automatically shown.
-This maximum number is set on the system configuration tab.
-Control the number of parallel data object reads: Designate the number of parallel data object reads.
+This maximum number is set on the system configuration tab. • Control the number of parallel data object reads.